sleede/fab-manager/doc/environment.md

 **MANDATORY**: Even if you don't want to charge your customers, you must fill this settings.
 For this purpose, you can use a stripe account in test mode, which will provide you test keys.
-If you change these keys during the application lifecycle, you must run `rake fablab:stripe:sync_members`, otherwise your users won't be able to do card payments.
+If you change these keys during the application lifecycle, you must run `rails fablab:stripe:sync_members`, otherwise your users won't be able to do card payments.
 <a name="STRIPE_CURRENCY"></a>

     STRIPE_CURRENCY